Helping travelers to Italy since 2008

 Even on smaller, local trains in Italy, you'll find constant information about your trip relayed on monitors above your head - speed, name of next station, time of arrival, even what the weather's like!

-Some older local trains don't have the same luxury.
+Detailed information even on one of our little local trains.Some older local trains don't have the same luxury.
 On those, you'll need to make a note of which station is the one before yours, and how long between that station and your own so that you're ready to begin getting your belongings together in time to get off.

 Top Tip: Try using an app like Google maps - add your starting point and destination and choose public transport option.
 It shows exactly where you are as you move along the journey.

-If you don't have access to a mobile device while you're travelling and you're not sure when your station is, do it the old fashioned way - ask.
+If you don't have access to a mobile device while you're traveling and you're not sure when your station is, do it the old fashioned way - ask.
 People are always very willing to help.

 Again there's a difference here between the different types of train.
 Large, inter city trains will have a buffet serving typical train fayre - sandwiches, coffee and so on.

 Local trains don't have that luxury.
-If you're going on a longer journey expect your Italian traveller friends to offer you some of their home made picnic - otherwise, buy sandwiches and drinks before you board.
+If you're going on a longer journey expect your Italian traveler friends to offer you some of their home made picnic - otherwise, buy sandwiches and drinks before you board.

-Top Tip: All but the very tiny rural stations have platform buffets where you can buy food and drink before you travel or to take with you.
+Mike buying breakfast at Foligno - one of our favourite train station bars.Top Tip: All but the very tiny rural stations have platform buffets where you can buy food and drink before you travel or to take with you.

 The food tends to be excellent.
 Leave plenty of time to buy, because queues are often long - particularly during rush hour.